xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 chest just as much as the lat.
-We also learn from such studies that the middle delts get a lot of stimulation from compound lifts and therefore in many cases no additional isolation exercise is necessary to develop them[@botton].
+We also learn from such studies that the middle delts get a lot of stimulation from compound lifts and therefore in many cases no additional isolation exercise is necessary to develop them.
 Moreover, activation measurements can help us to understand which regions of a given muscle get predominately activated by different exercises.
-A famous example is that increasing the bench press incline leads to a greater activation of higher regions of the chest muscle[^77].
+A famous example is that increasing the bench press incline leads to a greater activation of higher regions of the chest muscle.
 This is important if we want to make sure that a given muscle develops in a balanced way.

 Another interesting aspect is that although isolation exercises can